thejud/text-processing-cookbook/README.md

 questions can be answered in an actual program, or with higher-level tools.

-This document describes a variety of linux tools (standard and/or open source) that I've found useful for various parts of the process.
+This document describes a variety of linux tools (standard and/or open source) that I have found useful for various parts of the process.
 They are also tools and techniques that I find myself re-discovering periodically, so this document is both a reminder to myself about things that have worked for me, and a potentially teaching tool for others.
 Note that there are multiple approaches to almost every recipe I've listed here.

 Conventions: In code blocks, the command is left justified, while output from the command is indented by one space.
 I find it annoying to remove the "$ "